klausweiss/dotfiles/nvim/pack/default/start/LuaSnip/DOC.md

 })
 ```
 The above snippet will behave as follows:

-- After expansion, we will be at InsertNode 1.
+1. After expansion, we will be at InsertNode 1.
-- After jumping forward, we will be at InsertNode 2.
+2. After jumping forward, we will be at InsertNode 2.
-- After jumping forward again, we will be at InsertNode 0.
+3. After jumping forward again, we will be at InsertNode 0.

 An **important** (because here luasnip differs from other snippet-engines) detail
-is that the jump-order restarts at 1 in nested snippets:
+is that the jump-positions restart at 1 in nested snippets:
 ```lua
 s("trigger", {
 	i(1, "First jump"),